Lu-JF/CAE-Transfer/README.md

 |----└---Train
 |----└---Valid
 |----└---Test
+Besides, the training and loss curve is samply plotting in the code, in order to observe the training
+effect expediently.

 ## Test_and_Plot.py
 The code is used for testing model and plotting the confusion matrix you.
 The model file must be existing